 Believe it or not, this is what happened to me…2 weeks ago!
-It all happened at the first annual Podcast Movement Conference in Dallas, TX (AWESOME conference!).
-How?
+It all happened at a podcast conference in Dallas, TX How?
 Because I brought a pro-quality mobile podcast set-up with me - in my backpack! (that's it on the floor, in the photo above).

 I can't wait to tell you how I did it, and it wasn't outrageously expensive, and it's not that complicated (not anymore!)
 But first...the proof's in the pudding.
 Listen for yourself...

-Here's a couple of quick interview clips from PM14, recorded into an iPhone with the equipment below, with absolutely no editing, EQ, mastering, or post-production:
+Here's a couple of quick interview clips recorded into an iPhone with the equipment below, with absolutely no editing, EQ, mastering, or post-production:

 To listen to in-depth interviews of all of these guests, and discover all the gear, apps, tips and tricks they use to run their thriving businesses from the road, sign my mailing list.
 I'll send you a special announcement when my podcast launches this fall.

-A special thanks to all of my guests at Podcast Movement for being so kind to record these interviews and promos for me (go check out their sites - all great stuff, from great people):
+A special thanks to all of my guests for being so kind to record these interviews and promos for me (go check out their sites - all great stuff, from great people):